 3. FOOD SYSTEM IMPACTS ON CLIMATE CHANGE

 The IPCC estimates that the food system is responsible for 21%–37% of heat-trapping gases emitted by human activities globally.
 A study published in Nature in March 2021 estimates that the food system is responsible for a third of heat-trapping gases emitted globally.
-The authors have conducted additional research on this topic.
+Work from the authors of this paper confirms that estimate.

-Figure 2: Food systems smissions, by category, as a percentage of total anthropogenic emissions (2015)
+Figure 2: Food system emissions, by category, as a percentage of total anthropogenic emissions (2018)

 Food-Related Forestry and Land Use Change